ayushi7rawat/Blogs-Backup/README.md

 # Hashnode-Backup
-Integrating with hashnode to storing my Blogs posts backup.
+Integrating with hashnode to store my Blogs posts backup.